 The above is a very brief outline of the consequences of filing for bankruptcy protection.
 Let us review your individual circumstances and provide you with an honest assessment of how filing a Chapter 7 or Chapter 13 would impact you.

 The legal team at Faro & Crowder is ready to help.
-Our office is located in Melbourne, but we proudly serve individuals and businesses across the State of Florida.
+Our offices are located in Cocoa and Melbourne.
+We serve all residents and businesses in Brevard County along Florida’s Space Coast.